adeekshith/location-predict-server/README.md

 Logs data from provided by the client and predicts the location based on previously logged data.

+####WARNING
+This project is still in an incubator stage.
+It is under development and not yet ready for production purposes.
+Feel free to fork it and contribute.

 ## API

 ### Storing location data